 Follow the path.
 Leave it.

-‘Come on Jane,’ he says, while his chivalrous self.
-Lays a coat on a rusty wire, forces it down, flattens, lays waste to and points out the dangers.
-Just as he’s always done.
+‘Come on Jane,’ he says while laying a coat on old rusty wire, forces it down, flattens, lays waste to and points out the dangers, just as he’s always done.

 The forestry’s calm.
-The only sound’s the nearby river but the light is astoundingly beautiful.
-Dark draped with ethereal luminosity.
-It’s warm and closeting and secretive.
-More inviting than you might imagine it.
-The soul of lives impressed on it.
+The only sound’s the nearby river but the light is astonishing, ethereal, luminous.
+The atmosphere is warm, closeting and more inviting than you’d imagine from the outside.

-This, Dad tells me is a Primus Stove, a paraffin stove for cooking on.
+This, he tells me is a Primus Stove, a paraffin stove for cooking on.
 He tripped over it one night coming from a dance.
 He hung it on this tree where it’s stayed ever since.
-‘Would he not take it?’ someone asked, better to leave it by far’s what I thought, what he must think himself.
-He tips it, he smiles and moves on.
+He tips it, smiles and moves on.

 First glimpse of what’s left of the house…

-Dad stands by the fire, his hand on the mantel…He talks about them.
-The kind uncle, the children, the mother, the words are superfluous.
+Dad stands by the fire with his hand on the mantel and talks about them.
+The kind uncle, the children, the mother…

 You can just about make out the doorway here…